khoaisohd/saifon/docs/README.md

 The selling point of ReactJS and its community is `simplicity`

-I believe that with a simple clean and clear code base, we always can move fast and creat great products
+We believe that with a simple clean and clear code base, we always can move fast and creat great products